oposs/tl-docker/README.md

 ## Startup

+First you have to install docker.
+If you are running ubuntu, docker will be available as a package for installation.
+If you are on windows or macos you can go to docker.com to download docker for your os.
+If you are on RedHat, install `podman-docker` to get a docker compatible cli for podman.

-Normally docker will run a single application.
+Normally a docker image will run a single application.
 Often only a single process.
 In order to demo thinlinc we get docker to run an entire linux system for us.
-For this to work docker needs to run in `--privileged` mode.
+For this to work, docker needs to run in `--privileged` mode.

 The thinlinc client uses ssh to communicate with its server, with the `--publish` option you map the ssh port of the thinlinc demo server